-All you need to know about the latest Covid-19 updates and developments in Singapore, from gatherings to the recovery process for positive cases.
+All you need to know about the latest Covid-19 updates and developments in Singapore, from gatherings to mask wearing...

 Are you struggling to keep up with the ever-evolving Covid regulations and rules in Singapore?
 Bookmark this page!
 Here’s what you need to know about the latest developments and measures following the recent announcements from the Multi-Ministry Taskforce.

 1. Dinner dates with other families are back on – now you can meet in groups of up to ten!

 The news we all wanted – social gatherings are now back up to ten people!
 This includes dining out, activities like staycations and outdoor barbecue pits.
 It also means you can welcome up to ten guests into your home at any one time, so that long overdue kid’s birthday party you promised might be back on!
 Planning on having visitors over for dinner?
 Check out our guide of restaurants and dessert shops that deliver.